 J.E.
-Lawrence & Company is proud to serve PKF O’Connor Davies and their clients.
+Lawrence & Co.
+Serves PKF O’Connor Davies and Their Clients

 JEL specializes in helping companies recover financial claims owed them as a result of class action settlements.
 The following are comprehensive answers to questions we receive about class action settlements, making claims, JEL’s services, the MasterCard/Visa case and PKF-specific issues.